Vinayak-Kannan/grafana-compile-break-dashboard/README.md

    - Archives data
 - Prometheus to monitor metrics, uploaded to Pushgateway
 - Loki to monitor logs, stored in log files
-- Grafana Alloy to continuously collect metrics and logs
+- Grafana Alloy to continuously collect these metrics and logs
 - Grafana Cloud platform to host data and visualization dashboards
-- Docker to compose and containerize multiple components
+- Docker to compose and containerize the multiple components

 ---